densumesh/clip-vault/README.md

 - 🔄 **Background monitoring** - Automatically captures clipboard changes
 - 📱 **Portable** - Single executable with no external dependencies
 - 🚀 **Lightweight** - Minimal system resource usage
+- 🎯 **Toast notifications** - Visual feedback when copying items
+- 🚀 **Onboarding flow** - Guided setup for new users
+- ⚡ **Global hotkeys** - Access your clipboard from anywhere
+- 🔧 **Settings management** - Customizable preferences and shortcuts

 ## Installation

 ### Pre-built Binaries

-Download the latest release for your platform from the [Releases page](https://github.com/yourusername/clip-vault/releases).
+Download the latest release for your platform from the [Releases page](https://github.com/densumesh/clip-vault/releases).

 ### Building from Source